calebmsword/parsec/README.md

 ]);
 ```

 Requestors and Parsec is a more robust toolset for asynchronous code management than Promises and async-await.
-However, many useful libraries return Promises, so Nebula provides a mechanism for integrating them into Parsec.
+However, since many useful libraries return Promises, Nebula provides a mechanism for integrating them into Parsec.

 ```javascript
 const coffeePromise = fetch("https://api.sampleapis.com/coffee/hot")